yangchenfunstatistics/yangchen.github.io/_pages/service.md

 ## Others

+* CWS (Caucus for Women in Statistics and Data Science) Flash Mentoring, Mentor, 2024.

 * Mentor for WISTEM (Women in Science, Technology, Engineering, and Mathematics), Harvard University, Cambridge, MA, 2016 - 2017.

 * Ask-a-statistician session, 224th Meeting of the American Astronomical Society, Boston, MA, June 2014.